srishtysajeev/python-course/MyNotes.md

 - anaconda depreciated at diamond because of a paywall now use conda to install python
 - use time.sleep to run pieces of code concurrently
 - id() tells you where the object is in memory
+- l value is what appears on left hand side of equals and r value is what appears on rhs of '='
+- print(f"main symbol table: {list(locals().keys())}")
+Use above to list aout all symbols

 ## Debugger
 - F5 to start debugger from the start